bbauska/JS-svg/README.md

   r: 25 });
 </pre>

-In the next sketch, let's shift things up a gear with a for loop.
-We're going to play with the effect of layering semitransparent circles of different sizes over each other (shown in Figure 3-2).
-Copy our template folder again and rename it to 03-circle-overlay-loop or something similar (the names of our folders don't really matter provided we maintain a modicum of organization).
+<p>In the next sketch, let's shift things up a gear with a for loop.
+We're
+going to play with the effect of layering semitransparent circles of different sizes over each other (shown in Figure 3-2).
+Copy our template folder again and rename it to 03-circle-overlay-loop or something similar (the names of our folders don't really matter provided we maintain a modicum of organization).</p>

-Beneath where we defined our background, include the following code:
+<p>Beneath where we defined our background, include the following code:</p>

 <pre>
 // <i>Circle overlay loop.</i>